S2Swiftyy/FNAF-Text-Game/README.md

 Added new location on the map "SUPPLY" that Bonnie hide in

 Fixed a bug that caused a crash when user tried to select a night that was not unlocked

+V0.2.1

+Updated the Bonnie jump scare so now it has an "animation" when Bonnie kills you

+Added "bonnie_scare.txt" to file list, this is just the text file containing the image of bonnie's jumpscare for the program to read from